 The halls and galleries of the Bargello are arranged around a large open courtyard.
 On the wall above the open monumental staircase with a gate halfway up are the shields of families that qualified to serve as judges in Florence.

 Several sculptures and reliefs are displayed in the open galleries.
 At the top of the staircase is a large Janus with the fleece (with the slain dragon at his feet) and several further statues of Bacchus.
 Note the bronze animal figures, including a turkey, originally made for a Medici garden.

 The ground floor gallery has numerous sculptures too including the coronation of Ferdinand II of Aragon, musicians from the coronation ceremony, Giambologna’s Oceanus, and the group fontana di sala grande.

 Louis Carrand Collection in the Bargello Museum

 Directly off the Donatello room on the upper floor is the display of Islamic art with a fine collection of textiles.
-Much of this gallery, as well as the eclectic treasure trove in the next hall, is from a 2,500 item donation in the 19th century by Louis Carrand, an antiques dealer from Lyon.
+Much of this gallery, as well as the eclectic treasure trove in the next hall, is from a 2,500-item donation in the 19th century by Louis Carrand, an antique dealer from Lyon.

 It covers all genres, eras, and cultures around the world.
 Rather than trying to make sense of it all — the only real link is that everything was donated by Carrand — it may be better to just focus on a few to admire the intricate details and workmanship of otherwise briefly described items while walking through to the chapel.